andmas199/Jutge-FIB/README.md

 # Jutge
-Repository for the exersices completed while studying at the FIB
+Repository for the exercises completed while studying at the FIB